RSS

 2023

-Metafrax Chemicals took a third of the Russian methanol market
+Metafrax Chemicals has occupied a third of the Russian methanol market

 Metafrax Chemicals published its 2023 report, according to which its share in the Russian methanol market in 2023 reached 31%, an increase from 25% compared to the previous period.
 The company has strengthened the position of the second largest manufacturer in the country.